felixalbani/bagoftricks/topics/nuxt/README.md

 ### `asyncData(context)` method

 Called each time before the page component is loaded.
 Nuxt will wait until API call is finished to render the component.
-The object retured will be **merged** with component data.
+The object returned will be **merged** with component data.
 We can use `async/await` or `Promises`.

 ### `fetch` hook